 If you move out of our service territory, please keep us informed of your new address so we are sure to contact you regarding future capital credit refunds.
 To report your current address for capital credit purposes, please call our office at 620-784-5500.

-The earliest you could receive your capital credit refund would be once you have reached the age of 65 years and are no longer a member.
+The earliest you could receive your capital credit allocation would be once you have reached the age of 65 years and are no longer a member.
 For this refund, we would need a copy of your drivers license along with the Age Packet filled out.
 You may download this form and mail form into office.
-Please contact our office at 620-784-5500 if you have any questions.